ibexa/documentation-developer/docs/guide/extending/extending_thumbnails.md

 # Extending thumbnails

-Thumbnails allow you to easily choose an image for a specific Content Type.
+Thumbnails enable you to easily choose an image for a specific Content Type.

 ## Thumbnail mechanism

-Thumbnail mechanism has two layers, and each layer can have many implementations.
+The thumbnail mechanism has two layers, and each layer can have many implementations.
-The mechanism checks if any of the implementations contains an image.
+The mechanism checks if any of the implementations returns an image.
-If found, the image is returned as a Content Type thumbnail.
+If found, the image is used as a Content Type thumbnail.

 First layer of the mechanism contains strategy pattern that focuses on finding a thumbnail.
-The thumbnail can be found inside or outside the Content Type e.g. for users thumbnails can be downloaded from avatar generating service.
+The thumbnail can be found inside or outside the Content Type.
+For example for users thumbnails can be downloaded from an avatar-generating service.

 For this layer there are two default implementations.
 First looks for images in Field Types, and after that the second one will look for them in Content Type.
-If there are no Field Types with a thumbnail image, the `ContentType` icon will be used as a thumbnail.
+If there are no Fields with a thumbnail image, the Content Type icon will be used as a thumbnail.
 This mechanism can be modified to fit your site needs, so you can decide from where and how the thumbnails will be downloaded.

-Second layer of Thumbnail mechanism enables selection of thumbnail from a Field Type.
+Second layer of thumbnail mechanism enables selection of thumbnail from a Field.
-It searches all the Field Types for images with function "Can be a thumbnail" turned on.
+It searches all the Fields for images with function "Can be a thumbnail" turned on.

 ![Can be a thumbnail setting](img/extending_thumbnail_can_be.png)

-This layer will return the fist nonempty Filed Type that can be a thumbnail.
+This layer will return the first nonempty Field that can be a thumbnail.
-If there are no Field Types with a thumbnail option turned on, the `ContentType` icon will be used.
+If there are no Fields with a thumbnail option turned on, the `ContentType` icon will be used.

 ### Add a thumbnail mechanism